MA in Education Course Descriptions

-EDCC 501 Creating Cultures of Change: Constructivist Environments (3 SH)
+EDCC 501 Creating Cultures of Change (3 SH)

 Explores practical implications of constructivist theory in classrooms.
 Emphasizes concepts such as reflective practice, student centered learning and processes for change.

 EDCC 521 Peacebuilding and Conflict Resolution (3 SH)